-The purpose of this task will be to implement and update the 2018-2038 WATS Long Range Transportation Plan as necessary by prioritizing/staging all multi-modal transportation capital projects as required in accordance with the process improvements recommended during the reengineering of the planning and programming process.
+The purpose of this task will be to implement and update the WATS Long Range Transportation Plan as necessary by prioritizing/staging all multi-modal transportation capital projects as required in accordance with the process improvements recommended during the reengineering of the planning and programming process.
 It may also be necessary to revise plan policies.
 The actions contained in the Lycoming County Comprehensive Plan Update as well as the six Joint Municipal Comprehensive Plans as part of the WATS Long Range Plan will be advanced toward phased implementation.
 The PCD is addressing environmental justice requirements and providing opportunities for public involvement early and often during the plan update process.

-WATS staff completed an in-house update to the WATS Long Range Transportation Plan including a full analysis of planning priorities, demographic trends, system condition, and other key factors.
-The 2018-2038 WATS Long Range Transportation Plan was adopted by the WATS Coordinating Committee on December 18, 2018.
+WATS staff continue to monitor and analyze the 2018-2038 WATS Long Range Transportation Plan including a full analysis of planning priorities, demographic trends, environmental justice analysis, system condition, and other key factors.